EPA-WG/web-elements-loader/src/web-elements-loader.md

 ## methods
 * `importDependencies()` loads the selected modules, return Promise
 ## events
-* `"web-elemens-loader-ready"` Custom Event is fired when all modules are loaded.
+* `"load"` Custom Event is fired when all modules are loaded.